 Alcohol Abuse and Family Law

-As intuitive and attentive as children are, they can pick up on small things such as tension, hushed arguments, stress, and the sense that something is not right, even when parents are careful to mask such occurrences.
+As intuitive and attentive as children are, they can pick up on small things between parents such as tension, hushed arguments, stress, and the sense that something is not right, even when parents are careful to mask such occurrences.
 “Children are emotionally and physically dependent on their parents growing up.
 If you don’t have a parent that’s physically present because of substance abuse or an addiction to alcohol, the children are at much greater risk of having intellectual, social, and emotional problems,” says Dr. Lana Stern, Ph.D., Psychologist and Marriage and Family Therapist.

 The psychological effects that alcohol abuse may have on children, as stated by the AACAP, include:

 - Guilt: The children may blame themselves for their parent’s substance abuse or alcohol addiction, believing that if they behaved better, etc. that the adult would not be an alcoholic and divorce would not have taken place.